 Our art therapists use art materials to support children and young people to think, express and talk about their thoughts, feelings, inner conflicts and difficulties they are experiencing.
 They usually work with individuals but may occasionally work with families or groups of children or young people and you don’t have to be good at art to use this type of therapy.

-CBT is a talking therapy which can work very effectively for children and young people to help them overcome conditions such as anxiety, depression, Obsessive Compulsive Disorder (OCD) and anger management.
-Children with Attention Deficit Hyperactivity Disorder (ADHD) and Autism Spectrum Disorder (ASD) can also benefit from our CBT as it helps to manage some of their symptoms in a more positive, healthy way.
-Our CBT therapists aim to challenge patterns of behaviour and thought processes that are negative, destructive or distressing and replace them with more positive thought patterns.
+CBT is a talking therapy which can work very effectively for children and young people to help them overcome conditions such as anxiety, depression, Obsessive Compulsive Disorder and anger management.
+Children with Attention Deficit Hyperactivity Disorder and Autism Spectrum Disorder can also benefit from our Cognitive Behavioural Therapist as it helps to manage some of their symptoms in a more positive, healthy way.
+Our Cognitive Behavioural Therapists aim to challenge patterns of behaviour and thought processes that are negative, destructive or distressing and replace them with more positive thought patterns.

 Child and adolescent psychotherapists are trained to carefully observe children and young people and respond to what they might be communicating through their behaviour and play for support with a range of emotional or behavioural difficulties.
 They will tailor their approach to the individual child or young person and work in an age-appropriate way, for example using play or drawing with younger children, but talking about feelings with teenagers.
 Child and adolescent psychotherapists use a multidisciplinary approach and work within the context of the child’s life, for example, the family or school.
 They may see a child individually, in a group with other children, or with parents or other family members.
 They may also see parents or carers without the child being present.